AustinMitchell/C_build_script/Readme.md

 The script has the following usage:
 ```
-usage: make.py [-h] [--config CONFIG] {build,clean}
+usage: make.py [-h] --target {build,clean} --config CONFIG
 ```
-It takes one positional argument for the action to take, and one flag argument for the config file which will control how `make.py` builds your program.
+It takes one flag argument for the action to take, and one flag argument for the config file which will control how `make.py` builds your program.
 The config file is a YAML file.

 ### Config Example